 Explore Platform Cloud

-This demo tutorial provides an introduction to Seqera Platform, including instructions to:
+This demo tutorial provides an introduction to Seqera Cloud, including instructions to:

 The Community Showcase contains 15 preconfigured pipelines, including nf-core/rnaseq, a bioinformatics pipeline used to analyze RNA sequencing data.

-The workspace also includes three preconfigured AWS Batch compute environments to run Showcase pipelines, and various Platform datasets and public data sources (accessed via Data Explorer) to use as pipeline input.
+The workspace also includes three preconfigured AWS Batch compute environments to run Community Showcase pipelines, and various datasets and public data sources (accessed via Data Explorer) to use as pipeline input.

 To skip this Community Showcase demo and start running pipelines on your own infrastructure: